Skip to content

 C# (Rust <-> C#)

-The csharp feature adds direct Rust-side conversion support for C#-facing integrations over generated protocol types.
+The csharp feature adds direct Rust <-> C# conversion support for generated protocol types.

-This is intended for C ABI / PInvoke-based integrations where you want to avoid JSON as an intermediate layer.
-The C# layer is still a binding over the Rust packet engine, not a separate .NET-side reimplementation of packet codecs.
+This is intended for P/Invoke-based integrations where you want to work with protocol objects directly on the C# side without JSON as an intermediate layer.
+The C# layer is a binding over the Rust packet engine, not a .NET-side reimplementation of packet codecs.
 For the shared architectural model behind this split, see Integrations.

 Motivation